PlaidCloud/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 ### Example {#example-pod}

-Suppose a Kubernetes cluster is running a device plugin that advertises resource `hardware-vendor.example/foo` on certain nodes.
+Suppose a PlaidCloud cluster is running a device plugin that advertises resource `hardware-vendor.example/foo` on certain nodes.
 Here is an example of a pod requesting this resource to run a demo workload:

 ```yaml